tensorchord/openmodelz/mdz/docs/cli/mdz_logs.md

 ## mdz logs

-Print the logs for a inference
+Print the logs for a deployment

 ### Synopsis

-Print the logs for a inference
+Print the logs for a deployment

 ```
 mdz logs [flags]